znatty22/household-rest-api/README.md

+# About
+This repository was created just for fun to experiment with flask, redis, and docker

 # Household Resource REST API Documentation
 This api doc provides documentation on how to create and retrieve household resources via the company household rest api.
 The api currently does not support all CRUD (create, read, update, delete) operations.
 Only create and read have been implemented thus far.